tritonmc/triton-website/docs/concepts/config.md

 ### `main-language`

 The Language ID (the key of the section) of the main language.
-This will be the default language of a player when they join the server for the first time.
+This will be the default language of a player when they join the server for the first time, if no corresponding locale is found.
 This will also be used to get a message if you don't have it translated in the player's language yet.